Bluetooth Phased-array Aided Inertial Navigation Using Factor Graphs: Experimental Verification: Inertial Navigation system

 \subsection{Barometric factor}

-We also use a barometer to provide vertical corrections with GTSAM internal barometric factor which is implemented based on the Earth atmosphere model found online \cite[]{nasa_glenn_research_center_earth_2013}:
+We also use a barometer to provide vertical corrections with a factor based on GTSAM's internal barometric factor which is implemented based on the Earth atmosphere model found online \cite[]{nasa_glenn_research_center_earth_2013}:

-where $\varepsilon{}$ is zero-mean Gaussian noise and $p_\mathrm{baro}$ is the pressure measurement from the barometer given in kPa.
-Similarly to the IMU biases, $\hat{b}_\mathrm{baro}$ must be modelled and estimated, e.g., as a random walk or a constant.
+where $\varepsilon{}$ is zero-mean Gaussian noise and $p_\mathrm{baro}$ is the barometric pressure measurement given in kPa.
+We calculate the pressure bias and statically compensate for $b_\mathrm{baro}$ before take-off directly to the pressure measurement.